zhouyl/flowblade/docs/components/navigation/tabs-content.md

 # TabsContent

 TabsContent component for displaying content panels within a Tabs component.
 Each panel is associated with a TabsTrigger.
+Perfect for organizing tabbed content and managing panel visibility.

 ## Basic Usage